Hjdskes/gcolor3/README.md

 You can help translating Gcolor3 to your own language!
-Currently, Gcolor3 is available in Dutch, American and British English, French, Galician, German, Greek, Norwegian Bokmål, Serbian, Swedish and Ukrainian.
+Currently, Gcolor3 is available in Dutch, American and British English, French, Galician, German, Greek, Norwegian Bokmål, Serbian, Spanish, Swedish and Ukrainian.

 New translations are always welcome!
 To do so, simply follow these steps: